LarsBehrenberg/testing-copy/content/posts/impressionist-paintings.md

       Impression Sunrise is found in Paris' Marmottan Monet Museum, a small museum displaying more than 300 of Monet's works.
 It was [stolen](/top-10-impressionist-art-thefts) by five masked gunmen in 1985 and not recovered for five years (having been hidden in a small Corsican villa).

       You might also enjoy our page on [Monet's life story](/claude-monet-biography).
+Did you know that he was often penniless and once tried to commit suicide?
     sideGalleryImages:
       - imageTitle: Monet's Impression Sunrise was the work that earned the Impressionists their name